jsdclxvi/Reforestation/README.md

-## If two vegans are having an argument, is it still considered beef?
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.